 Rich cultural heritage and a history of artistic innovation and excellence

 Kanazawa is the prefectural capital of Ishikawa, a narrow stretch of land on Japan's main island of Honshu along the Sea of Japan.
-It was one of the most important centers for culture and art during the Edo period and remains a haven for art enthusiasts and culture vultures.
-This city contains museums and workshops on everything from gold leaf to samurai.
+It was one of the most important centers for culture and art during the Edo period and remains a great place for art lovers and culture enthusiasts.
+Kanazawa contains museums and workshops on everything from gold leaf to samurai.

 - A visit to Kenrokuen Garden, one of Japan's most iconic landscape gardens

 - Dining on impeccably fresh seafood from the Sea of Japan